omermazig/Diagonal/README.md

 Objective

-    Fix the existing `create_diagonals_array` function, to create a 2-dim array, that has 1s in both diagonals and 0s everywhere else.
+    Debug and fix the existing `create_diagonals_array` function, to create a 2-dim array, that has 1s in both diagonals and 0s everywhere else.

 Examples: